-Each entrant maximizes his stage game payoff while the incumbent maximizes the discounted sum of payoffs, with discount factor δ which is less than but close to 1.
-Let us assume that each entrant only observes, and thus can only condition on, what happened in the previous period.
-The incumbent observes the entire history.
+Each entrant maximizes his stage game payoff, only observing and thus only conditioning on what happened in the previous period.
+The incumbent maximizes the discounted sum of payoffs, observing the entire history.
+The incumbent's discount factor δ is less than but close to 1.
 We require equilibria to satisfy sequential rationality-each player is choosing optimally at every possible history.

 Ahn (1997, Chapter 3) shows that there is no pure strategy equilibrium where entry is deterred (for generic values of the discount factor).
 To provide some intuition, restrict attention to stationary strategies.
 Since the entrant only observes the outcome of the previous period, the entrant's history is an element of $A = \{\text{Out}, A, F\}$.
 Consider a trigger strategy equilibrium where the entrant enters after accommodation in the previous period, and stays out otherwise.
 For this to be optimal, the incumbent must play a strategy of the form: F as long as he has not played A in the previous period; A otherwise.
 Such a strategy is not sequentially rational, because it is not optimal to play A when A had been played in the previous period.
-For in this case, playing A secures a payoff of zero, while a one step deviation to F earns $-(1 - \delta)c + \delta$, which is strictly positive for high enough δ .
+In this case, playing A secures a payoff of zero, while a one step deviation to F earns $-(1 - \delta)c + \delta$, which is strictly positive for high enough δ .

-There are however a class of mixed strategy equilibria where entry is deterred with positive probability in each period.
+There is however a class of mixed strategy equilibria in which entry is deterred with positive probability in each period.
 In any equilibrium in this class, the incumbent plays F with probability $\frac{1}{2}$, independent of history.
 The entrant is indifferent between In and Out at any information set, given the incumbent's strategy.
 He plays In with probability p at t = 1.
-At t > 1 he plays In with probability p after $a{t-1} \in {\text{Out}, F}$; if $a{t-1} = A$, he plays In with probability q, where $q - p = c/[\delta(1 + c)]$.
+At t > 1 he plays In with probability p after $a{t-1} \in {\text{Out}, F}$; if $a{t-1} = A$, he plays In with probability q, where $q = p + c/[\delta(1 + c)]$.
 That is, the difference in entry probabilities across histories, q - p, is chosen to make the incumbent indifferent between accommodating and fighting.
 If we choose p = 0, then no entry takes place on the equilibrium path.
 Note that we have a onedimensional manifold of equilibria in this class.
 In any such equilibrium, the entrant's beliefs about the incumbent's response is identical after the two one-period histories $a{t-1} = A$ and $a{t-1} \in {\text{Out}, F}$.
 Nevertheless, the entrant plays differently.